 Salter became a permanent member of the Writing Seminars faculty in 2007, after 23 years of teaching at Mount Holyoke College.
-She is presently serving as co-chair of the department.

 In addition to poetry workshops, in which she often concentrates on the uses of form, her recent undergraduate courses have included Four American Women Poets: Dickinson, Moore, Bishop, Clampitt as well as The Poetry of War.
 Recent and forthcoming graduate courses consider the work of W.H.
 Auden; the modern sonnet; and the parallel work of the poets Heaney, Walcott, and Brodsky.